Taught course

 Course content

-Around 80% of the taught content is delivered by practising clinicians.
-We promote a scientist-practitioner approach and strongly advocate for neuropsychological research to be relevant and applicable to patient care and for clinical practice to be underpinned by a thorough and ongoing engagement with scientific research
+Around 80% of taught content is delivered by practising clinicians.
+We promote a biopsychosocial scientist-practitioner approach and advocate for research that informs patient care, with clinical practice grounded in active scientific engagement.

-The programme is largely distance based and can be taken from home or work.
+The programme is largely online and can be taken from home or work.
 Exams will be held online.
-Please see the Neuropsychology programme webpage for more information.

 Information for international students